 As for the car requirements, they put the maximum of 5 years old but due to the shortage of drivers versus the immensely high demand of requests (Uber does a lot of promotions), they can be quite flexible.

 I’ve seen Uber drivers with an 8-year-old car driving around, it’s definitely possible just that you may need to go to their office for inspections – Keep your car clean and if it’s in very good shape, you’ll definitely get their green light easy!

 So then you might be wondering, do Uber drivers have insurance?

 The answer to that my friend, is definitely no.

-If Uber were to give the drivers their company insurance cover, that means we will all be labelled as employees which is a hassle of Uber since they will then have to give medical coverage, payslips, and other stuff that normal employees have.
+If Uber were to give the drivers their company insurance cover, that means we will all be labeled as employees which is a hassle for Uber since they will then have to give medical coverage, payslips, and other stuff that normal employees have.

 Getting Started – How to Sign Up and Get the Bonus.